muzakparov/muzakparov.github.io/README.md

 # muzakparov.github.io
-Please click the link:

-This is my single-page profile website where you can see directly some of my projects.
+This is my single-page **profile website** where you can see directly some of my projects.